stargaze221/mycobot320workspace/docs/SimulationAndOptimization.md

 viz.display(pin.neutral(model))
 ```

-✅ Opens directly in your existing MeshCat viewer.
+✅ Robot loads directly into your active MeshCat viewer.

 ---

 ## 6️⃣ Next steps (recommended)

-* Use `pin.computeJointPlacement()` or `pin.forwardKinematics()` to test kinematics.
+* Use `pin.forwardKinematics()` and `pin.updateFramePlacements()` to verify end-effector poses.
-* Add `crocoddyl` for trajectory optimization and control simulation.
+* Leverage **CasADi** to solve inverse kinematics or trajectory optimization problems.
-* Optionally, integrate with ROS 2 by publishing joint states to `/joint_states` while visualizing in MeshCat.
+* Publish joint states to `/joint_states` while displaying motion in MeshCat.
+* Integrate with Isaac ROS for perception-driven motion planning experiments.

 ---

-Would you like me to export this summary as a ready-to-upload **`README_Mycobot_Pinocchio.md`** file (so you can drop it into your repo)?
+Would you like me to format this as a complete file and export it as
+`README_Mycobot_Pinocchio.md` so you can drop it directly into your repo?